sashaaldrick/browser-verifier/README.md

 - Serializing the proof and the imageID into binary files that can be used by the verifier in the browser.

 The host serializes these into 'receipt.bin' and 'image_id.bin' in the web application's public folder.

+### Running proving yourself

+> 💡 **Tip: If you want to modify the example to run proving yourself**
+> This example's host/guest use R0VM v2.0.2; if you want to run proving yourself, before following the instructions below, make sure to switch to the correct branch: `git checkout release-2.0`

 To run the host yourself: